 Often likened to gastropubs or taverns, izakaya are restaurants that place equal emphasis on eating and drinking.
-They serve plenty of drinks ranging from sake to beer, but at the same time, izakayas also serve classic Japanese izakaya fare like karaage (fried chicken), tempura, and yakitori (grilled chicken skewers), all of which goes great with beer.
-With such a huge range of izakayas, some that have even been recognized by the Michelin Guide, Tokyo is one of the best places to visit these Japanese gastropubs.
+They serve plenty of drinks ranging from sake to beer, but at the same time, izakaya also serve classic Japanese izakaya fare like karaage (fried chicken), tempura, and yakitori (grilled chicken skewers), all of which goes great with beer.
+With such a huge range of izakaya, some that have even been recognized by the Michelin Guide, Tokyo is one of the best places to visit these Japanese gastropubs.
 We've compiled a list of 10 of the best izakaya in Tokyo, so you can have the best izakaya experience in Tokyo.

 Film buffs and Tarantino fans will be sure to recognize this Tokyo izakaya from Kill Bill, just don't expect a swordfight to break out.
 This two-story izakaya restaurant has a dark yet inviting atmosphere.
 They offer a wide array of food in their menu, but it’s the drinks that most guests return to.
 Gonpachi's staff are friendly and speak English well.
 It can get packed during dinners, even on weekdays, so it’s highly suggested that you make a reservation.